se-for-sci/se-for-sci.github.io/content/week09_compiled/rust_example/compiled.md

 is, Rust doesn't encourage a massive standard library; things like regex are relegated to dependencies.
 Even the Rust AST parser is a dependency.
 Let's try adding a fun dependency: [`strum`](https://docs.rs/strum/latest/strum/), a string enum package.
-We want to use it's "derive" feature too, so we'll request that.
+We want to use its "derive" feature too, so we'll request that.

 You can add it with a command: